Feed-in tariff: Germany's Renewable Energy Sources Act

 Since it was very successful, the German policy (amended in 2004, 2009, and 2012) was often used as the benchmark against which other feed-in tariff policies were considered.
 Other countries followed the German approach as well.
 Long-term contracts are typically offered in a non-discriminatory manner to all renewable energy producers.
 Because purchase prices are based on costs, efficiently operated projects yield a reasonable rate of return.

 This principle was stated in the act:

 Feed-in tariff policies typically target a 5–10% return.
 The success of photovoltaics in Germany resulted in a drop in electricity prices of up to 40% during peak output times, with savings between €520 million and €840 million for consumers.
 Savings for consumers have meant conversely reductions in the profit margin of big electric power companies, who reacted by lobbying the German government, which reduced subsidies in 2012.
 The increase in the solar energy share in Germany also had the effect of closing gas and coal-fired generation plants.

 Often all power produced is fed to the grid, which makes the system work rather like a PPA according to the disambiguation above, however, there is no need for a purchase agreement with a utility, but the feed-in tariff is state-administered, so the term "feed-in tariff" (German "Einspeisetarif") is usually used.
 Since around 2012, other types of contracts became more usual, because PPAs were supported and for small-scale solar projects, direct use of power became more attractive when the feed-in tariff became lower than prices for power bought.

 On 1 August 2014, a revised Renewable Energy Sources Act entered into force.
-Specific deployment corridors now stipulate the extent to which renewable energy is to be expanded in the future and the funding rates (feed-in tariffs) for new capacity will gradually no longer be set by the government, but will be determined by auction; starting with ground-mounted solar plant.
+Specific deployment corridors now stipulate the extent to which renewable energy is to be expanded in the future and the funding rates (feed-in tariffs) for new capacity will gradually no longer be set by the government but will be determined by auction; starting with ground-mounted solar plant.
 This represented a major change in policy and will be further extended as of 2017 with tender processes for onshore and offshore wind.

 Effects on electricity rates

 FiTs have both increased and decreased electricity prices.

 Increases in electricity rates occurred when the funding for the feed-in tariff scheme is provided by ratepayers via a surcharge in their electricity bills.
-In Germany, this approach to funding the feed-in tariff added 6.88 cEUR per kWh to the electricity rate for residential consumers in 2017.
-However, renewable energy can reduce spot market prices via the merit order effect, the practice of using higher-cost fossil fuel facilities only when demand exceeds the capacity of lower cost facilities.
+In Germany, this approach to funding the feed-in tariff added c€6.88/kWh to the electricity rate for residential consumers in 2017.
+However, renewable energy can reduce spot market prices via the merit order effect, the practice of using higher-cost fossil fuel facilities only when demand exceeds the capacity of lower-cost facilities.
 This has led to electricity price reductions in Spain, Denmark, and Germany.